JJ-Ju/multi-cli/docs/index.md

-# Welcome to Ionesco CLI (formerly Ionesco CLI) documentation
+# Welcome to Ionesco CLI (formerly Gemini CLI) documentation

 This documentation provides a comprehensive guide to installing, using, and developing Ionesco CLI.
 The tool lets you interact with Gemini models through a command-line interface.